-In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
-This is called her background risk.
+Every pregnancy starts out with a 3-5% chance of having a birth defect.
+This is called the background risk.
 There have been small studies looking at exposure to echinacea during pregnancy.
 No increase in birth defects was seen in these studies.
 The exact timing of the exposure was not mentioned in the majority of women but many reported use early in pregnancy.